 Additional Educational Material available:

-You can find out more about Royal Bank of Scotland banknotes on the Royal Bank of Scotland website.
+You can find out about Bank of England banknotes on the Bank of England’s website.